tamannbatchi/attacks-suite/README.md

 -  **Nonce reuse detection and exploitation in ECDSA signatures** _The suite identifies reused `r` values across ECDSA signatures and reconstructs the private key using `(r, s, z)` collisions.
 This attack is fully automated and reproducible, showcasing the critical importance of nonce uniqueness in digital signatures._

+- **DPA, CPA, Higher-2 DPA and CPA,Template attack on AES and ECDSA algorithms**

 - **Blind signing attacks with classic and ZKP-based countermeasures** _Blind signing scenarios are modeled to simulate cases where users unknowingly authorize malicious transactions.
 The project demonstrates how attackers can manipulate opaque payloads to bypass user consent, and benchmarks both classic countermeasures (display data, conditional signature) and advanced zero-knowledge defenses (zkSNARKs) to restore verifiability and trust._

 -  **Machine Learning-based classification and secret recovery from fault traces** _Using Smartcore, the project trains classifiers on fault-injected traces to predict secret-dependent behavior.
 This proves that even partial or noisy traces can be leveraged for key recovery when combined with machine learning._

--  **Deep learning–based side-channel attacks using MLP architecture on simulated traces** _The Deep Learning module generates high-resolution traces and trains neural networks to extract secrets from side-channel leakage.
+-  **Deep learning–based side-channel attacks using MLP and CNN architectures on simulated traces** _The Deep Learning module generates high-resolution traces and trains neural networks to extract secrets from side-channel leakage.
 This demonstrates how modern deep learning can outperform traditional statistical methods in cryptographic key recovery._